theupdateframework/tuf-on-ci/docs/SIGNER-SETUP.md

   pull-remote = origin

   # push-remote: If you are allowed to push to the TUF repository, you can use the same value
   # as pull-remote.
-Otherwise use the rmeote name of your fork
+Otherwise use the remote name of your fork
   push-remote = origin
   ```